 Two other major skin concerns should be noted: Skin cancer and shingles.

-Shingles are like chicken pox.
-The difference is that chickenpox happens in children, while shingles occurs in people over 50.
-One in five of people who had chicken pox will get shingles.
+Shingles are like chickenpox.
+The difference is that chickenpox happens in children, while shingles occur in people over 50.
+One in five of people who had chickenpox will get shingles.
 It can be painful and debilitating.
-Because the virus remains dormant in us, you want to not only be aware of your chicken pox history but also get a shingles vaccine.
+Because the virus remains dormant in us, you want to not only be aware of your chickenpox history but also get a shingles vaccine.

 This may be the biggest concern as we age: our ability to function as a normal and independent individual.
 Driving gets harder as we age due to changes in our vision and our ability to react quickly.
 So do other normal activities such as running errands.
 Thankfully, technology is here to assist us.

-At Telecare24, we have monitoring systems that help loved ones keep an eye on ageing people and get them help if needed.
+At Telecare24, we have monitoring systems that help loved ones keep an eye on ageing people and get them the help they need.
 Use of grocery delivery, shopping online, and medical technologies can allow us to live independently longer.
 Speak to your doctor about your options.

 If you have any questions or concerns about your ageing loved one or you just want to be ready in case of an emergency, feel free to contact us.
-We will listen to your concern and let you know how our products and services can help you address them.
+We will listen to your concern and let you know how our careline alarms can help you address them.
 We are a phone call or email away.